Boubou or Bazin: What's the Difference and Which Should You Choose?

 Does bazin suit my body type?

-What is the best choice for a wedding?
+What's the best choice for a wedding?

 How to care for a boubou or bazin?